 Saiman L and Anstead M and Mayer-Hamblett N and Lands LC and Kloster M and Hocevar-Trnka J and Goss CH and Rose LM and Burns JL and Marshall BC and Ratjen F and AZ0004 Azithromycin Study Group

 Physiotherapy in infants and young children with cystic fibrosis: current practice and future developments.

-Lannefors L, Button BM, McIlwaine M
+Lannefors L and Button BM and McIlwaine M

 Airway clearance techniques in the treatment of cystic fibrosis.

-McIlwaine MP, Davidson AG
+McIlwaine MP and Davidson AG